 - BB.
-Refrigerators and Other Appliances.
+Refrigerators and Air Conditioners.
 Refrigerators that are 4.5 cu. ft. or less are permitted, provided that they are maintained in a sanitary condition and do not interfere with other students in the room.
-One small refrigerator per bedroom is permitted in the Theme Houses. - CC.
+Air conditioners must remain in the windows at all times.
+During the cold weather months, units are not to be ran in order to prevent damage.
+A message will be sent out via e-mail from the Student Life Office giving a date of when air conditioners are no longer able to be used.
+Fees for replacing units that are broken/damaged due to use in cold weather will be charged to the student's account. - CC.
 Rollerblades and Skateboards.
 Use of rollerblades and skateboards is permitted on campus in designated areas only.
 These designated areas include the Upper Quad sidewalks, Passavant Center parking lot, and west campus sidewalks.
 NO rollerblading or skateboarding is permitted around the entrances of any campus building, in the tennis courts behind the Passavant Center, or in areas other than those designated.
 Students using rollerblades or skateboards must exercise caution at all times and yield to pedestrian and motor vehicle traffic.
 Anyone who is found in violation of these guidelines or who damages property while rollerblading or skateboarding will be subject to disciplinary action.
-Persons not affiliated with Thiel College are not permitted to use rollerblades or skateboards on campus. - DD.
+Persons not affiliated with Thiel College are not permitted to use rollerblades or skateboards on campus.

+- DD.
 Roofs.
 Students are not permitted to be on the roof of any College building; this leads to faulty roofs and is very dangerous.
 Violators will face disciplinary action. - EE.
 Room Change Policy.
 It is essential that requests for room changes be processed in an effective and systematic manner.
 Many people are involved in each room change; Business Office, Information Technology, Residence Life Staff, Student Life Office, etc. Therefore, the following guidelines must be adhered to: - No room change shall be made during the first two weeks of a semester except those for emergency or health reasons.
 All changes must be authorized by the Office of Student Life. - 2) Any student wishing to change his/her room must submit a request online, which will then be reviewed by the Resident Director/House Manager of their building, Housing Coordinator, and/or Student Life Office.
 Room Change Request forms are available on the housing site: www.thiel.erezlife.com.
-Each form must be fully completed and submitted at least three (3) working day in advance of the change.

-- 3) A fine will be assessed for room changes made without required authorization.
+Each form must be fully completed and submitted at least three (3) working day in advance of the change. - 3) A fine will be assessed for room changes made without required authorization.
 The students moving may be charged \$25.00 per day for changing rooms without requesting and/or receiving appropriate approvals